Alterith/lecture-notes/lecture1/README.md

   - System call (syscall)
   - Interrupt
   - Trap (exception)
-- How does kernel know which instruction to run upon a switch from a user process?: Interrupt vector:
+- How does the kernel know which instruction to run upon a switch from a user process? -- Interrupt vector:
 ![Interrupt vector](interruptVector.png)

 ## Linux commands to explore ##